 Glazing black clay bodies stained with manganese is just about impossible with typical transparent glazes.
-They over-flux the clay surface and decompose it generating LOI gases.
-In the process they ruin its color, and if it doesn't blister, the glaze does.
+The glaze over-fluxes the clay surface and ruins the color.
+Worse, if it accelerates surface maturity, the body can blister or generate LOI gases that blister the glaze.
 How about transparent glazes over a black engobe instead?
 At least the body color is not lost.
-But the wrong transparent glaze can do what you see here.
+But the wrong transparent glaze can do what you see here (inside left).

 ![]() PayPal | No tracking, No ads, No paywall, No transient content!
 Just organized, concise information constantly updated and improved.
 Was this helpful?
 Consider supporting me. |